10 modules available!

 - two physical-layer high-speed CAN transceivers (PCA82C250 or equivalent)

 - 16 MHz crystal, but internal bus can run up to 24MHz (using on-chip PLL)

-- accommodates optional user-supplied oscillator
+- provision for optional user-supplied oscillator

 - Background Debug Mode (BDM) fully supported for loading and debugging user code (requires BDM pod)

 - universal 6-pin/10-pin BDM connectors support BDM pods from multiple vendors

 - program in C, BASIC, Forth, assembler, etc.

 - no special Flash programming voltage or switch required